By Maggie Block

 Shadowshaper is a great read for high school students, or middle schoolers who have a high reading level.
 It is especially good for readers who love female-driven adventure stories.
 Or young readers who are interested in social justice themes but want a book to be thrilling at the same time.
 Or a reader that loves magic, especially if they don’t relate to all the small-town-white-kid fantasy out there.
 Or a reader who is very close to their family and friends and wants to read exciting books with main characters who also have strong communities.
 Or, actually music lovers, the author is also a musician and his passages about Méringue and Salsa-Thrash music totally take you there.
 I loved this book, it was thoroughly current, effortlessly diverse, and too fun and well written to put down; I cannot recommend it enough!

-Maggie Block is the Teen Services Librarian at the Skyway Library.
+Maggie Block is a South End-area Teen Services Librarian.
 She is very new to the Seattle area – she only moved up here in late August of 2015.
 She hopes to use this column as an opportunity to recommend amazing books that reflect the South Seattle community back to its young readers.
-While her expertise as a youth librarian in the Skyway community will help when writing these pieces, she writes these articles on her own time, and the opinions she expresses are purely hers and in no way reflect KCLS or anyone else they employ.
+While her expertise as a youth librarian in the community will help when writing these pieces, she writes these articles on her own time, and the opinions she expresses are purely hers and in no way reflect her library system or anyone else they employ.